thephpleague/csv/docs/9.0/reader/record-mapping.md

 - the date format via the `format` argument
 - the date timezone if needed  via the `timezone` argument
 - the `default` which is the default value to return if the value is `null`; should be `null` or a parsable date time `string`

+If the property is typed with `mixed` or the `DateTimeInterface` a `DateTimeImmutable` instance will be used.

 ### CastToArray